Harmonagon/Harmonagon/README.md

 ### Planned Updates

- *	Improved Support for Tablets and Smartphones
+ * Refactoring for Improved Operability and Support for Tablets and Smartphones
  *	Cross-Referencing of Chords and Scales
  *	Change Key or Tonic
  *	Transpose for Instruments (Bb, Eb, etc.)